RobMil91/PortScanDetection/code/README.md

 ## What is it?
 This project contains a Detection Approach for Portscans with Machine Learning (ML).

-The process is:
+# In a Nutshell:

-- Network Traffic (PCAP File)
+- Aquire Network Traffic (PCAP File)
 - format to csv ( & adjust Packet attributes)
 - build Maps ( 2-Dimensional Representation of a defined Time Window of Network Traffic)
     - The Maps use axis like Source IP Address and Destination Port to display the Network Traffic